 The negatives used in the Calotype process were made of fine paper prepared by hand by brushing with a solution of potassium iodide and silver nitrate solutions.
 They could be used damp for extra sensitivity in the camera.
 After exposure, the negative was then waxed to make it translucent.
 A positive image was made by placing another piece of sensitised paper beneath the negative and leaving it to print in the sun.
 The prints were the same size as the negatives.

 Turner's first photographs measure around 14 x 17 cm (5 x 7 inches).
 Sometime around 1851 he acquired a new, larger camera, capable of making larger negatives, and hence more impressive prints, measuring about 29.5 x 39.5 cm (11 x 16 inches).
-Paper 'Calotype' negatives were most usually printed using the 'salted-paper' process.
-This resulted in a matt surface in which the image appears to be part of the fibres of the paper.
-However, from the time Turner started to use his larger paper negatives, he used predominantly the newly introduced 'albumen' paper to make his prints.
+Paper Calotype negatives were most usually printed using the 'salted-paper' process.
+This resulted in a matt surface on which the image appears to be part of the fibres of the paper.
+However, from the time Turner started to use his larger paper negatives, he mainly used the newly introduced 'albumen' paper to make his prints.
 Albumen was the first semi-glossy coated photographic print paper.
 Thin paper was first coated with a mixture of whisked egg white and salt, then sensitised with silver nitrate.
 Like salted paper images, they were usually printed out in sunlight under direct contact with the negative in a printing frame.